 I’m a designer with an interest in systems thinking, code as a material

 , and inclusive design.
-I work remotely for GitHub as their Director of Design Infrastructure, and organize the Design Systems Coalition NYC
+I work remotely for GitHub as their Head of Design.
+I live in Brooklyn, NY, with my husband and two cats.

 A bit about me